musabali314/UrbanSfM/README.md

     ├── Agisoft Metashape PCD (low quality sample for github).ply ├── index.html                       # Viewer front-end (Three.js + UI)
     ├── tour.js                          # Viewer logic, camera navigation, etc.
-    └── Viewer_Demo.mp4                  # Demo video of the interactive viewer
 ```

 > **Note:** For the **interactive viewer demonstration**, we step slightly outside the Week 3 limited-area reconstruction (which only covers a smaller corner of the scene) and instead use a **full-room point cloud** generated from the same SfM pipeline logic but reconstructed over a larger space.